Should You Outsource Copywriting Services or Keep it In-House?

 Stories are effective.

 They’re so effective that they may lead to more engagement than stats, figures, and information about your technical prowess.
 There are several reasons for this.
 Stories make your brand more memorable when compared to those that don’t have stories.
 People engage on an emotional level with a good story, meaning they’re more likely to relate to you.
-Your story also allows you to communicate your brand’s purpose and to share that purpose with others.
+Your story also allows you to communicate your brand’s purpose and share that purpose with others.

 Your LinkedIn profile’s About section is the perfect place to tell your story.